BECOME A MEMBER

 - Acquire the necessary certifications for your crew level.

 - Support your station’s community and fundraising activities

-- Excellent marine search and rescue training, including a range of Transport Canada certifications, including:
+- Excellent marine search and rescue training including:

 - Pleasure Craft Operators Certificate